How to do AB testing in Webflow: A step by step guide

 Now click on the “Admin” tab > “Install Google Tag Manager” > grab the 2 code bits.
 We'll need these for Webflow.

-Adjust Webflow project settings
+Update Webflow project settings

 Remove any Google Universal Analytics Tracking IDs and Google Optimize container IDs in Webflow's "Integrations" tab IF you're using Google Tag Manager.

 Most blogs and videos online will tell you to simply add your tracking and container IDs in this "Integrations" tab in Webflow.
 But if you do this AND you are using Google Tag Manager in Webflow's "Custom Code" tab (as we just did above), then you're duplicating your tracking efforts.
-This will lead to bad data in Google Analytics and in Google Optimize.
+This will lead to bad data in Google Analytics and/or in Google Optimize.
 For example:

 Your GA tracking will be redundant, so you’ll have duplicate page views and your website's bounce rate will plummet to near zero.